Keto For Weight Loss...The Truth RevealedJan 01, 2020

 - Acting as potent anti-inflammatory molecules that can reduce oxidative stress.
 Research suggests that ketone bodies, particularly beta-hydroxybutyrate (BHB), may help reduce inflammation-driven catabolic pathways [*].

-Being keto-adapted and consuming sufficient amounts of protein puts your body at a metabolic advantage -- you can lose body fat while preserving (and even potentially gaining) muscle.
-I actually showed this in my own study on the implementation of keto in non-elite CrossFit athletes.
+Being fat-adapted and consuming sufficient amounts of protein puts your body at a metabolic advantage -- you can lose body fat while preserving (and even potentially gaining) muscle.
+I actually showed this in my own study on the implementation of keto in non-elite, 'average joe' CrossFit athletes.

 4. Exposes Your Body to a Different Fuel Source (literally changes your metabolism)